eltiare/kazoo/readme.markdown

 Kazoo
 =====

-Kazoo is a Ruby library that aims to make your Rack applications behave like one.
-So far, it's very minimal with a simple router and some methods added to Sinatra to make it easier to have multiple Sinatra apps act more cohesively.
-Please note the current version on this: 0.0.3.
-This is nowhere near finished!
-It is on rubygems.org so that you can install it by running:
+Kazoo is a Ruby framework to faciliate modular content management applications.
+So far, it's a router and some methods added to Sinatra to make it easier to have multiple Sinatra apps act more cohesively.
+Please note the current version on this: 0.0.3, so please be aware that it is not production ready yet.
+Kazoo is on rubygems.org so that you can install it by running:

     gem install kazoo

-The Kazoo router takes string paths and matches them to apps with no bells or whistles (yet).
+The Kazoo router takes paths and matches them to apps.
 This is how you use it in a config.ru file:

     require 'rubygems'
     require 'kazoo'